-If you wish to reinstate the original Policy after changing your mind about transferring ownership, you are able to apply for the original Policy to be reinstated within 30 days.
+If you wish to reinstate the original Policy after changing your mind about transferring ownership, you are able to apply for the original Policy to be reinstated within 30 days of it being issued.
 If we accept your application for reinstatement, you will also be required to pay all premium arrears.